PontusGillenang/CoolestMovieAPI/Documentation/Standup.md

   * MOV-164 - [Refactor] DirectorRepository GetDirectorsByName
   * MOV-165 - [Refactor] DirectorRepository GetDirectorsByCountry
   * Do code review on branch MOV-144 MovieControllerUpdate

 ### Secretary notes...

+## Standup - 2020-05-20

+* Secretary - Pontus

+* Each person

+  **Fredrik**

+  What have I done since last standup?

+  * Create a new branch and dig into AutoMapper.
+  * If pull request needs corrections make them and do a re-request.
+  * When approved merge into master the branch MOV-144 MovieControllerUpdate.

+  What will I do next?

+  * MOV-169 - Update MovieDTO to better reflect what we want to return
+  * MOV-168 - Update MovieController and MovieRepository to use DTOs and AutoMapper

+  **Anton**

+  What have I done since last standup?

+  * Add and modify issues in backlog.
+  * Place issues in Sprint 2020/05/18-2020/05/22.
+  * Update Get Methods in ActorsController.
+  * Refactored ActorRepository (issue MOV-137).
+  * Do code review on branch MOV-144 MovieControllerUpdate.

+  What will I do next?

+  * MOV-147 - [Refactor] ActorController

+  **Albin**

+  What have I done since last standup?

+  * MOV-145 - modda TrailerController så den använder '?'
+  * Add and modify issues in backlog
+  * Place issues in Sprint 2020/05/18-2020/05/22
+  * Do code review on branch MOV-144 MovieControllerUpdate

+  What will I do next?

+  * MOV-142 - Trailer controller exception handling

+  **Pontus**

+  What have I done since last standup?

+  * MOV-146 - [Refactor] DirectorsController Get Requests
+  * MOV-150 - [Refactor] DirectorsController GetByName
+  * MOV-156 - [Refactor] DirectorsController GetByCountry
+  * MOV-166 - [Refactor] DirectorDTO
+  * Do code review on branch MOV-144 MovieControllerUpdate.

+  What will I do next?

+  * MOV-146 - [Refactor] DirectorsController Get Requests
+  * MOV-150 - [Refactor] DirectorsController GetByName
+  * MOV-156 - [Refactor] DirectorsController GetByCountry
+  * MOV-166 - [Refactor] DirectorDTO
+  * MOV-157 - [Refactor] DirectorRepository Get Methods
+  * MOV-158 - [Refactor] DirectorRepository GetAllDirectors
+  * MOV-163 - [Refactor] DirectorRepository GetDirectorById
+  * MOV-164 - [Refactor] DirectorRepository GetDirectorsByName
+  * MOV-165 - [Refactor] DirectorRepository GetDirectorsByCountry
+  * Make an issue for AutoMapper both creation and implementation.

+### Secretary notes...